The following social distancing measures will be put in place to help ensure your safety on the tour in line with government advice.

 - Bring your own gloves, facemasks and hand santiser, as appropriate

-- At meeting points and lunch/break stops vehicles should be parked at least 10m apart to ensure adequate room for movement around the vehicle with doors open and still maintain the 2m social distancing rule
+- At meeting points and lunch/break stops vehicles should be parked at least 10m apart to ensure adequate room for movement around the vehicle with doors open and still maintain the 2m social distancing rule.
+No Mingling between groups

 - UHF Radios will be provided.
 The guide vehicle is also fitted with a CB radio should you wish to use you own.
 Radios will be sanitised before and after use.
 A microphone and earpiece is available.